Caribbean Cruise on the Carnival Legend Map

 Jeremy and I are observing the ship's progress, as it proceeds towards the Gulf of Mexico.
-We were both amazed at the distance between the Port of Tampa and the Sunshine Skyway Bridge, it is approximately 30 miles because the cruise ship is required to remain in the "ship channel" as Tampa Bay is shallow in various locations.
+We were both amazed at the distance between the Port of Tampa and the Sunshine Skyway Bridge, it is approximately 30 miles because the cruise ship is required to remain in the "ship channel" as Tampa Bay is shallow in many locations.
 In addition, the ship channel has "speed restrictions" mostly for safety purposes.

 Sting Ray City is a sand bar, out approximately 8 miles or so from the island, where the sting rays have learned that everyone who shows up, will feed them.
 So the rays come there by the dozens, and swim about looking for food from each person present.
 All sizes & shapes, and it was quite an experience.
 Rays are shark cousins, but have no teeth, and these were quite docile.
 The underside of the rays is extremely slick, as it is coated with something that protects them from sea lice and such.

 After the sting ray encounter, we snorkeled a nearby reef and then headed back to Grand Cayman.
 We wandered around the city for a while, and then headed back to the ship for dinner.

 On Wednesday, the ship pulled into Cozumel, Mexico and we headed ashore to a nearby dolphin encounter.
 I had done one of these before, and as I wanted to get pics from the pier, Celeste and Jeremy went on the actual encounter.
 It was a lot of fun for them, and even though I wasn't allowed to take my own pics from the pier, we were able to get a copy of pics their photographer took.
 We spent the afternoon on the beach there, did some more snorkeling and went back to the ship for dinner.